-With donor support, International Relief Foundation (IRF) is reaching the hardest hit villages and providing starving children with a 3 month supply of nutritional packets.
+International Relief Foundation (IRF) is reaching the most challenging hit towns and providing starving children with the supply of nutritional packets.

-The aim of the project was to respond drought affected areas in the south of Somalia and to combat malnutrition among the children by distributing emergency F75 & F100 food nutrition relief to those malnourished children in Mogadishu and parts of southwest Somalia.
+The project aimed to respond to drought-affected areas in the south of Somalia and combat malnutrition among the children by distributing emergency F75 & F100 food nutrition relief to those malnourished children in Mogadishu and parts of southwest Somalia.

-Nutriset packets provide a nutritional boost to a malnourished child.
-Taken daily for 3 months, these packets restore a child’s battered immune system, strengthening them and giving them every chance of making a full recovery.
+Nutripackets provide a nutritional boost to a malnourished child.
+Taken daily for three months, these packets restore a child’s battered immune system, strengthening them and giving them every chance of making a full recovery.

-Filled with a peanut-like paste, the packets contain all the daily nutrients and vitamins a starving child needs.
-Nutriset packets are the most practical and affordable solution to a massive food crisis in Somalia.
+Filled with a peanut-like paste, the packets contain all the daily nutrients and vitamins a starving child need.
+Nutripackets are the most practical and affordable solution to a massive food crisis in Somalia.

 With full bellies, children are not only healthier and happier, but they are also able to learn faster and enjoy life to the fullest.
-Even in the midst of a drought, a donor can ensure a child is nourished and fed, removing a huge worry for parents who are trying to rebuild their lives, plant crops, and raise healthy animals.
+Even during a drought, a donor can ensure a child is nourished and fed, removing a considerable worry for parents trying to rebuild their lives, plant crops, and raise healthy animals.

 This, of course, has a ripple effect on the community as families become healthier and are at less risk of losing their children to hunger.